QC Solution Descriptions

 QC Solution Categories and Types

 Select one of the QC solutions from the QC Type drop-down menu on the QC tab in the worksheet.
-The QC solution types can split into four types of QC solutions categories.
+The QC solution types can split into five types of QC solutions categories.
 Each of the QC solution categories has a corresponding table that allows the user to insert the QC pass criteria.

 • Check Standards